 - EasyWP Supersonic: Costs $54.88 per year, renews at $108.88 per year.
 It allows 500k visitors per month and 100GB SSD storage.
 Along with free CDN and SSL, you get 2x more CPU and RAM with a 99.99% uptime guarantee.

 The WordPress hosting plan allows you to create 1 WordPress website that’s hosted on their Namecheap Cloud server.
-You won’t get access to cPanel but you will get an easy-to-use dashboard to manage your site along with backups, SFTP, and database access.
+You won’t get access to cPanel (control panel) but you will get an easy-to-use dashboard to manage your site along with backups, SFTP, and database access.